quetzyg/IoTap/README.md

 ## Overview

 A CLI (command line interface) tool designed to simplify the management and configuration of IoT devices across your network.
-Currently supporting Shelly (Gen1 and Gen2) relay devices, IoTap provides a streamlined approach to performing bulk operations on multiple IoT devices.
+Currently supporting some [Shelly](https://shelly.cloud) (Gen1 and Gen2) devices, IoTap provides a streamlined approach to performing operations on multiple IoT devices simultaneously.

 ## Features

 - Network-wide device scanning
 - Multi-device management commands
-- Support for Shelly (Gen1 and Gen2) relay devices
+- Support for some Shelly (Gen1 and Gen2) devices
 - Flexible device filtering and sorting
 - Multiple output formats
 - Easy configuration and script deployment